RatReaperr/JGPFpage/documentation.md

 ---

-    In Javascript programming Fundamentals we were told to create a website that will give direct links to 5 elements though the homepage.
-Each element is used to convey different techniques.
+    In Javascript programming Fundamentals we were tasked to develop a website that will give direct links to 5 elements though the homepage.
+The homepage is to be customised by ourselves and showcases elements and webpage layouts.

-    Element 1 is used to show the Demonstration of basic shapes, lighting, textures, shadows, and motion.
+    Element 1 is used to show different techniques using basic shapes, lighting, textures, shadows, and motion.

-    Element 2 demonstrates use of a 3D environment placing a selection of individual and cloned textured meshes (utilising some mesh merging) within a 360-degree scene with background image, textured terrain using a height map, appropriate lighting, and constrained camera motion.
+    Element 2 demonstrates the use of a 3D village enviroment which is done by placing single or multiple textured meshes and uses some merge-meshes and should be buily within a 360-degree scene with background image, a height map using textured terrain, appropriate lighting, and constrained camera motion for the user.

-    Element 3 demostrates the a movable player mesh incorporating player functional animations.
+    Element 3 demostrates the a movable player mesh incorporating player functional animations,
-    Interaction between player and other objects with a physics in applied.
+    as well as collisions between the player and objects.

-    Element 4 is used to show a Graphic user interface featuring a menu system and transitions from menu to an interactive scene.
-At least one GUI element should change in response to scene events.
+    Element 4 is used to show a Graphic user interface should feature at least one GUI element that should change in response to scene events such as a button click.

     Element 5 is used to demonstrate multiple scenes which can be switched between using a gui or scene events.
 Each scene should incorporate techniques explored in the module and provides the most oppurtunity to display creativity and the introduction of game like aspects.

+    each of these layouts are accessible through the navigation bar that appears on the website homepage. on the home page there is information on certain things that are used such as babylon, bootstrap and javascript.

  ## Element 5